nextstrain/translations/narratives/translations_ncov_sit-rep_it_2020-08-14.md

 <!--The source is not yet known, however scientists have sequenced the isolates and reported that they fall into pangolin lineage B1.1.1; so while the genomes are yet to be released they are known to fall in the region colored in blue here.
-This lineage originated in Europe, but has since been observed in multiple regions around the world.--> La fonte del contagio non è ancora nota, tuttavia gli scienziati hanno sequenziato i campioni isolati e riferito che fanno parte del lineage chiamato pangolin B1.1.1; quindi, anche se i genomi non sono ancora stati diffusi, sappiamo che cadono nella regione qui colorata in blu.
+This lineage originated in Europe, but has since been observed in multiple regions around the world.--> La fonte del contagio non è ancora nota, tuttavia gli scienziati hanno sequenziato i campioni isolati e riferito che fanno parte del ramo chiamato pangolin B1.1.1; quindi, anche se i genomi non sono ancora stati diffusi, sappiamo che cadono nella regione qui colorata in blu.
 Questa variante ha avuto origine in Europa, ma è stata osservata in molteplici regioni nel mondo.

 <!-- ############ SLIDE BREAK ############# -->